codevigilante/aws-netcore-serverless-hello-world/README.md

 1. [Deploy the static site to an AWS S3 bucket and configure it as a static website.](http://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html)
 1. Use AWS Route 53 to point a custom domain at the S3 bucket.
 1. Build an API gateway call that will eventually tie to a Lambda function following the disjointed AWS help docs [start here](http://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-resource-and-methods.html)
+- NOTE: CORS needs to be enabled for the API method or calling from any other domain will successfully fail (not a typo).
 1. Create a DynamoDB table that contains two rows: "Hello" and "World"
 1. Write a C# function, targeting Lambda, that returns those two rows
 1. Wire an API Gateway method called 'GetHelloWorld' to the Lambda function